Radiculopathy — or a pinched nerve in the spine — can lead to a variety of uncomfortable symptoms, including pain, weakness, and numbness.

 - numbness and tingling

-A person may experience pain in the low back, legs, and hip region when the nerve compression or irritation occurs in the lower part of the back.
+A person may experience pain in the low back, legs, and hips when the nerve root compression or irritation occurs in the lower part of the back.

-Lumbar radiculopathy is also known as sciatica, and symptoms include pain and numbness in the low back, hips, buttock, leg, or foot.
-Symptoms are typically made worse with long periods of sitting or walking.
+Lumbar radiculopathy is also known as sciatica.
+Symptoms include pain and numbness in the low back, hips, buttock, leg, or foot, ad they are usually made worse with long periods of sitting or walking.

 In some cases, nerves affecting the bowel and bladder can become compressed, leading to bowel or bladder incontinence or loss of control.